Concurrency and Probability: Removing Confusion, Compositionally: Conclusion and Future Work

 Moreover, the construction presented here has opened the way to other interesting research directions.
 First, it has led to the implementation of a tool, called {\tt RemConf}~\cite{maraschio} after ``removal of confusion'', that takes in input an acyclic net $N$ in the standard format {\tt .pnml} and returns the net $\dyntopt {\enc N}$.
 As persistent places cannot be modeled in {\tt .pnml}, they are implemented using self-loops instead of input arcs when they are part of the preset of a transition.
 This makes it possible to simulate the execution of $\dyntopt {\enc N}$ using any {\tt .pnml} compatible tool.
 The tool is available at \url{http://remconf.di.unipi.it}.

 Regarding OR causality, it can be accounted for by general event structures, where events can be enabled by distinct minimal sets of events.
+Several classes of event structures have been studied to disambiguate causality, in the sense that all alternative causes for an event must be somehow in conflict.
+This is the case, e.g., of stable event structures~\cite{DBLP:conf/rex/Winskel88} and bundle event structures~\cite{DBLP:conf/forte/Langerak92}.
+Five different classes of event structures that allow for causal ambiguity have been proposed in~\cite{DBLP:conf/concur/LangerakBK97}.
 In~\cite{DBLP:journals/lmcs/BaldanBCGMM18} we have extended the connection between p-nets and event structures in order to deal with OR causes.
 Generalising the work on ordinary nets, Petri nets with persistent places are related to a new subclass of general event structures, called locally connected, by means of a chain of coreflections relying on an unfolding construction, as for the original construction by Winskel.
 The fact that a whole body of theory can be extended from Petri nets to p-nets witnesses that p-nets can be chosen as a general computational model and not just a convenient variant of an existing model.
 The causal AND/OR-dependencies share some similarities also with the work on connectors and Petri nets with boundaries~\cite{DBLP:journals/corr/BruniMMS13} that we would like to formalize.

 We also want to investigate the connection between our s-cell structure and Bayesian networks, so to make forward and backward reasoning techniques available in our setting.
 Some results in this direction can be found in~\cite{DBLP:journals/corr/abs-1807-06305}.